Right to Counsel Across the Country

 In 2017, NYC passed a city ordinance creating the first right to counsel law in the country.

 Tenants facing eviction in housing court court or in certain administrative hearings have a right to counsel if their income is less than 200% of the federal poverty guidelines.
 If a tenant is over income, they have the right to legal consultation or an advice session.
-Legislation was filed in 2018 to increase the income limit to 400%.
+In February 2020, City Counsel held a hearing on a bill that would increase the income limit to 400%.

 In 2015, Washington DC began a Housing Right to Counsel Project.
 The project is focused on subsidized housing.
 Tenants’ eligibility is restricted to 200% of federal poverty guidelines.